Portuguese Handball Cup

 The Portuguese Handball Cup (Portuguese: Taça de Portugal de Andebol) is a handball competition played in the Swiss system and eligible for all professional and amateur teams in Portugal.

-The most successful club in the competition is Sporting CP with 19 trophies.
-They are the current title holders winning their fourth straight title, after defeating FC Porto in the final 2025.
+The most successful club in the competition is Sporting CP with 20 trophies.
+They are the current title holders winning their fifth straight title, after defeating Benfica in the final 2026.